 In accordance with CSU Policy & State law, prior to starting classes at SSU, entering students are required to provide copies of official records showing that they have received the following immunizations to the SSU Office of Admissions & Records, 1801 E. Cotati Ave.
 Rohnert Park CA 94928.
-These records are due at least one month before the start of their the student's first semester at SSU:
+These records are due at least six weeks before the start of the student's first semester at SSU:

 - Measles & Rubella (MMR vaccine) - Required of students born after 12/31/56.
 Records must show completion of TWO separate MMR shots after 12 months of age & at least one month apart.

 - Hepatitis B Vaccine - Required of entering students who will be under 19 at the time their first semester of classes begins.
 This requirement persists until satisfied regardless of subsequent age.
 Records must show completion of a series of THREE appropriately spaced Hepatitis B shots.

 Students who are unable to locate official immunization records may send copies of laboratory blood tests with results that indicate they are immune to the diseases prevented by the required vaccines.

 Students who fail to meet pre-enrollment compliance deadlines for immunization requirements will be subject to conditional enrollment status and late penalties.
 A HOLD will be placed on the student's ability to register for future classes.
 This registration hold can only be removed after the SSU Admissions and Records office has received the required proof of immunization documents and has had time to process them.
 Students should regularly check their SSU e-mail & My SSU accounts for their HOLD status.

 - Attach photocopies of the required records to the SSU Proof of Immunization Form which can be downloaded from: www.sonoma.edu/stayontrack/immun.pdf

 - Promptly send these records to: